-Meanwhile, I prepared the appetizer, Chicken Cheese Ball – Click here for recipe.
+Meanwhile, I prepared the appetizer, Chicken Cheese Ball – Click here for the recipe.

 I placed it in a Lock & Lock container, in the refrigerator.

 DONE!
-Next I baked the Cinnamon Spice Cake.
-I also prepared the cake icing and worked on the Spinach-Artichoke Casserole.
+Next I baked the Cinnamon Spice Cake, (recipe below) I also prepared the cake icing and worked on the Spinach-Artichoke Casserole.

 Cinnamon Spice Cake

 - Baker's Joy - for spraying the quarter sheet cake pan

 - 1 package plain spice cake mix - I used Duncan Hines

 - 1 cup buttermilk